Horsethecompanion/sparks/README.md

-# Sparks 🅿️
+# SParks 🅿️
 ### Sony carpark sharing — quick, simple, live

-Sparks lets our team share allocated car parks for the day when they're not needed, instead of sitting empty.
+SParks lets our team share allocated car parks for the day when they're not needed, instead of sitting empty.
 If you're not driving in, someone else can borrow your spot — and you get it back automatically overnight.

 This doc is a quick intro for anyone using the app, plus a separate section for whoever's managing it.